SkillerRaptor/hyper_engine/README.md

 -   [stb_image](https://github.com/nothings/stb/blob/master/LICENSE) Copyright (c) MIT, Sean Barrett 2017

 ## Contributing
-Pull requests are forbidden.
-This project is a learning project for myself and I want to do everything by my own.
+Pull requests are not allowed.
+I want this engine to be my learning project and do everything by myself.
 If you still would like to change something, please open an issue first to discuss what you would like to change.
-The change will then reviewed by myself and if I like the change I will implement it by my own.
+The change will then reviewed and maybe I will implement it in the engine.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)